 Write down the formula, =INDEX(C2:C12,MATCH(F2,IF(B2:B12=F3,A2:A12),0)) in cell F4.

 After writing the formula press Ctrl + Shift +Enter to use it as an array formula.
 You will see a pair of 2nd brackets appear in the formula which contains the formula inside it.
 After doing this you will get to see the below result.

 Here the formula compares two values PID-1001 from column Product ID and C from column Category.
 From this, the resultant value is 2186 which is in the same row of these two values.
 By changing the cell values of cell F2 and F3 we will get different results in cell F4.

 Download The Working File

-Comparison between columns to find matches and resulting a value from a different column is a common practice in Excel.
-By knowing the solutions to this kind of problems makes your work easier in many cases.
+A comparison between columns to find matches and resulting in a value from a different column is a common practice in Excel.
+By knowing the solutions to this kind of problem makes your work easier in many cases.
 Hope you will like this article.
 Stay tuned for more useful articles.